“…the eyes are the windows of the soul.”

 Your first best defense against diabetes-related eye problems is maintaining optimal blood glucose control.
 Research has shown that doing so can substantially reduce both the risk of developing diabetic retinopathy and its progression, should it occur.
 (See “Blood Glucose Targets.”)
 Your other best defense is to keep your blood pressure at the recommended level as well.
 (See “Optimal Blood Pressure.”)
 If you smoke, quitting smoking will help to prevent cataracts as well as most of the major complications associated with diabetes.
 Smoking also raises the risk of developing age-related macular degeneration, a disease that destroys sharp, central vision and is the major cause of vision loss in Americans over age 60.

 The presence of nephropathy (kidney disease related to diabetes) raises the risk for retinopathy, and in women with Type 1 diabetes, pregnancy may raise the risk.
 Pregnancy can also cause a rapid increase in the progression of retinopathy in women who already have diabetic retinopathy before becoming pregnant.
 It has been theorized that this progression may be caused by a rapid improvement in blood glucose control during early pregnancy.

-According to the American Diabetes Association, adults and adolescents with Type 1 diabetes should have a comprehensive dilated eye examination by an ophthalmologist or optometrist within three to five years of the onset of diabetes.
+According to the American Diabetes Association, adults and adolescents with Type 1 diabetes should have a comprehensive dilated eye examination by an ophthalmologist or optometrist within five years of the onset of diabetes.
 Those with Type 2 diabetes should have an initial dilated eye examination by an ophthalmologist or optometrist shortly after being diagnosed with diabetes.
 After your initial eye examination, you should meet with the eye specialist once yearly.
 The only exceptions might be if you have eye problems that require more frequent visits, if you are planning a pregnancy, or if you are pregnant and your eye specialist deems that more frequent exams are needed.
 Also, if you have a normal eye exam, your eye specialist may recommend less frequent examinations.